hushmesh/slate/source/includes/_meshin.md

-# Mesh in
+# Mesh&nbsp;in

-In order to make authorized calls to the Mesh, you must first obtain an access token.
-This section describes how to obtain such a token.
+In&nbsp;order to&nbsp;make authorized calls to&nbsp;the Mesh, you must first obtain an&nbsp;access token.
+This section describes how to&nbsp;obtain such a&nbsp;token.

-Before getting started, you need to [create an app](http://developer.hushmesh.com/relying-party-registration) and configure a valid redirect URL.
-A registered HushMesh integration is assigned a unique Client ID and Client Secret which are needed for the OAuth2 flow.
+Before getting started, you need&nbsp;to [create an&nbsp;app](http://developer.hushmesh.com/relying-party-registration) and configure a&nbsp;valid redirect URL.
+A&nbsp;registered HushMesh integration is&nbsp;assigned a&nbsp;unique Client ID&nbsp;and Client Secret which are needed for the OAuth2&nbsp;flow.

-Recommended way to autorize user to the mesh as a developer is by using our [meshlib](https://www.npmjs.com/package/@hushmesh/meshlib) library
+Recommended way to&nbsp;autorize user to&nbsp;the mesh as&nbsp;a&nbsp;developer is&nbsp;by&nbsp;using our npm [meshlib](https://www.npmjs.com/package/@hushmesh/meshlib) library.

-## Mesh in button
+## Mesh&nbsp;in button

 > Include an init: